giorgio-bendoni/giorgio-bendoni.github.io/ibfi_handbook.md

 <h5>Assessment</h5>
 <hr>
 Coursework 1 (IB) - 25%
-: One 1,000-word individual essay that addresses the learning outcomes 1, 2 and 5.
+: One 1,000-word individual essay that addresses the learning outcomes 1, 2, 3 and 4.

 Coursework 2 (FI) - 25%
-: One 1,000-word individual essay that addresses the learning outcomes 3, 4 and 5.
+: One 1,000-word individual essay that addresses the learning outcomes 1, 2, 4 and 5.

 Coursework 3 (IB - FI) - 50%
-: A portfolio of tasks including one 800-words individual essay and three online quizzes that address the learning outcomes 1, 2, 3 and 4.
+: A portfolio of four online quizzes that address the learning outcomes 1, 2, 3 and 5.
 <br><br>

 <h5>Programme outline</h5>